By Blair Nicole —self-compassion researcher and PhD candidate in psychology specializing in trauma-informed, nervous system healing.

 4. Self-Care

 Self-care isn’t just bubble baths and face masks—it’s the tangible, everyday act of meeting your needs.
 It’s getting enough sleep, setting boundaries, fueling your body with good food, and giving yourself permission to rest.
-It’s not indulgent; it’s necessary.
-Because when you take care of yourself, you reinforce the message: I matter.
+It’s about creating a relationship with yourself, not creating another to-do list for yourself.
+When you truly take care of yourself, you reinforce the message: I matter.

 For starters, self-love is a learned behavior, and if we weren’t taught how to love ourselves, it can feel like a foreign concept.